onyedikachi-david/ChainHop/README.md

  ## Tech Stack

- BQuesti is built using the following technologies:
+ Boxpay and ChainHop are built using the following technologies:

  **Client:** NextJs, RainBowKit, TailwindCSS, Wagmi,